milaguyenlam/strv-newsletter-service/README.md

 - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`: These variables are your AWS credentials.
 They are used to authenticate your application's requests to AWS.
 These should be kept secret.

-- `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB`: These variables are used to configure the PostgreSQL database. `POSTGRES_USER` is the username used to connect to the database, `POSTGRES_PASSWORD` is the password used to authenticate the user, and `POSTGRES_DB` is the name of the database to connect to.
+- `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB`: These variables are used to configure the PostgreSQL database. `POSTGRES_USER` is the username used to connect to the database, `POSTGRES_PASSWORD` is the password used to authenticate the user, and `POSTGRES_DB` is the name of the database to connect to (relevant for docker-compose deployment).

 These environment variables can be set in a `.env` file in your project root or directly in your environment, depending on how you choose to run the application.